Alex-Costea/Wiles/README.md

 ```
 ### FizzBuzz
 ```
-for i in 1 to 100 do begin
+for i from 1 to 100 do begin
     let my_text := ""
     if i mod 3 = 0 then
         my_text += "Fizz"